mongodb/specifications/source/transactions/tests/README.rst

 recoveryToken
 ^^^^^^^^^^^^^

-A ``recoveryToken`` value of ``42`` in a command-started event is a fake recovery token.
-Drivers MUST assert that the actual command includes a "recoveryToken" field.
+A ``recoveryToken`` value of ``42`` in a command-started event is a placeholder for an arbitrary recovery token.
+Drivers MUST assert that the actual command includes a "recoveryToken" field, which may contain any BSON value.

 Mongos Pinning Prose Tests
 ==========================